top of page

 Like any major city, Panama City has its risks, and certain areas should be approached with caution, but from Blu hostel I walked around fairly extensively, particularly to the main street of Av.
 Central España which is in the Obarrio district (more below) so lets looks at those safer areas.

 One way to help increase your own safety and security when in a new city (you will hear this on every blog I write because I believe it so deeply) is ...
 Take a walking tour of the area.
-No matter what city I hit, once I have got to where ever I am staying, I ask the reception team about the safety of the city/ area then I book onto a free walking tour.
-Mention it too a couple of people in your hostel/ hotel and they may come with you, so you can make some friends immediately.
+No matter what city I hit, once I have got to wherever I am staying, I ask the reception team about the safety of the city/ area then I book onto a walking tour, my recommendation for panama is the Legend of Casco Viejo Tour Panama City has a blend of deep history and some stunning architecture so make sure to book into a Casco Viejo walking tour.

-The guide will happily answer questions about the safety of the area, places you should avoid and even great places to eat or local bars to check out.
+The guide will happily answer questions about the safety of the area, places you should avoid as well as great places to eat or local bars to check out.
 I have done walking tours now in places like Mexico City, Nicaragua, Lisbon, London, Medellin, Lima.
 If you get a good guide you will end up with a great insight to the area in the safest possible way.

 These upscale neighbourhoods, popular for their shopping centres and hotels, are safe and regularly patrolled.
 They cater to both business traveler and tourists, with a lower incidence of crime compared to other parts of the city.
 Obarrio particularly is where you will find a lot of the more recognisable 'bank architecture' that has become iconic to Panama Cities skyline.
 The area feels very metropolitan with a Starbucks on many-a-corner, people milling about in suits, you get the picture!
 The best choice for a safe stay in the area for backpackers is located in Punta Pacifica, Hostal Casa Areka.
 For you holiday makers check out the JW marriot for some unreal views across the ocean and the bay.

 Blu Hostel (where I was staying) was located here, I felt pretty darn safe in this area.
-The reason I stayed at Blu was two fold No.1 is was super cheap for a small apartment style room with a kitchen and No.2 the price was unbeatable.
-Hitting Panama city I was ready to have some introvert time and it was perfect for this, I would walk to the local shop down the road in the evening, pick up something to cook and head back to tuck myself away and have a good nights sleep!
+The reason I stayed at Blu was two fold No.1 is was super cheap for a small apartment style room with a kitchen and No.2 I needed a bit of quiet time to recharge after being super social for the past 3/4 weeks!
+I would walk to the local shop down the road in the evening, pick up something to cook and head back to tuck myself away and have a good nights sleep!
 Would I recommend it?
+Not hugely!
 Only if you are an a shoestring and need a bit of alone time, otherwise I would be hitting the other recommendations above.

 Caution Area 01 - El Chorrillo